 "For Rotorua we have gangs centred around meth so we have increased our focus on both meth and gangs.
 We have devised an organised crime strategy."

 Mr Bullock said the other concern was unruly youth in the CBD.

 "We believe that is down to the increase in the juvenile activity.
 We don't want to just pick them up and put them away so we are looking at long-term strategies."

-In the police involvement in the community section, 77 per cent of Bay of Plenty respondents were happy with police input in community activities, a 7 per cent increase from last year.
+In the police involvement in the community section, 77 per cent of Bay of Plenty respondents were happy with police input a 7 per cent increase from last year.